S.A. Lifeline sees qualified therapy as a crucial component to recovery from sexual addiction and betrayal trauma.

 Why SAL 12-Step is the Right Program for You

-Many 12 Step programs focus on finding sobriety, with a primary aim to get people out of there as fast as possible.
-When members come to an SAL 12 Step meeting, they will find members who have been working recovery for years.
-They will be able to see the difference between individuals who are fighting to find sobriety and individuals who are truly living in deeper and deeper recovery, experiencing the gifts of the program in every aspect of their lives.
+Many 12-Step programs focus on finding sobriety, with a primary aim to get people out of there as fast as possible.
+When members come to an SAL 12 -Step meeting, they will find members who have been working recovery for years.
+They will be able to see the difference between individuals who are fighting to find sobriety and individuals who are truly living a lifestyle of deeper recovery, experiencing the gifts of the program in every aspect of their lives.

 Importance of Reaching Out

-At every SAL 12 Step meeting, members report on the number of contacts they have made each week.
-We encourage not only sponsorship, but in creating a network of contacts within the recovery community.
+At every SAL 12-Step meeting, members report on the number of contacts they have made each week.
+We encourage our members not only to work with a sponsor, but to create a network of contacts within the recovery community.
 Sponsorship and continual reaching out is paramount to our approach to recovery.

 Value Qualified Therapy

 At SAL 12-Step meetings, members will often hear about what others are doing in therapy.
 Therapy is openly acknowledged as a necessary part of the recovery process.
 Because most of our members have had their own qualified therapy, sponsors and other community members can share their insight from a healthy, therapy-centered perspective.

 What is Full Disclosure?